dy1z/docs/content/docs/getting-started/installation.md

 - the Framework
 - a Starter project

-When developing emails on your local machine with Maizzle, you simply run a CLI command inside your Starter project directory root.
+When developing emails on your local machine with Maizzle, you simply run a CLI command inside your Starter project directory.

 That command asks the Framework to build the emails inside your current project, based on config files that it finds in there.

 With that in mind:

-### Install the CLI globally
+### Install the CLI

+Install the CLI tool globally, so you can use the `maizzle` commands anywhere:

 ```bash
 npm install -g @maizzle/cli